 When and where is the test adminstered?

-Brennan Hall is building #16 on these maps of campus.
+You can find the relevant building on these maps of campus.
 Parents who are waiting for their child to finish the contest might want to in or near the Starbucks in the DeNaples Center (building #38 on the map).
 Northern Light is also an excellent coffee shop within walking distance.
 The contest is 75 minutes long.
 We will provide scratch paper and yellow No.2 pencils for all students but students may prefer to bring their own writing utensils and erasers as well.

 Parking is available for parents of students participating in this event.
 Simply park on the 4th floor of the parking pavilion (building #17 on the map of campus).